 Utah Jazz vs. Houston Rockets: How to Watch

-As for the Rockets, they've been a lights-out group as of late.
-They've won nine of their last 10 games to shoot up to second in the Western Conference, most recently putting together a 121-114 win vs. the Atlanta Hawks on Tuesday.
+As for the Rockets, they've landed on the opposite end of the spectrum as of late.
+While they lost their most recent game in a primetime matchup vs. the Los Angeles Lakers, 98-104, they've gone 8-2 in their last 10, effectively surging up to the second-seed in the Western Conference.

-The odds might be stacked against this rebuilding Jazz squad as a part of their final nine games on the year, but perhaps a nice performance from the young talent on the roster paired with a bit of home crowd juice can provide a bit of a boost to the cause.
+As the Jazz are dealing with a multitude of inactives and injuries ahead of their meeting with the playoff-bound Rockets, who are primed to be fully healthy and ready to roll, it could be a tough task for Utah to pull out an underdog win in this one.
+However, this team did overcome Houston once earlier in late-February during one that ended 124-115.
+Perhaps they can claim similar magic once again.

-Here's how to tune into Thursday's action between the Jazz and Rockets.
+With that, here's how to tune into Wednesday night's action between the Jazz and Rockets.

 Utah Jazz vs. Houston Rockets